 I'm just going to skip over the 200 other columnists who complained about this too because what Weathers says is right.
 It's FUN.
 They want to enjoy their jobs.
 They want to savor their victories and really, what's wrong with that?
 It's not about the Giants and it's stupid for them to think that it is.
 This is about a silver lining on a crappy season.
 So can we please stop being mock offended every time the Brewers do something interesting?
 It's getting old.
 Prince's celebration needs to be what it's meant to be, a lasting image and memory for Brewers fans.
 Seriously, make this a shirt already.

 Well, it's been fun hasn't it?
 Milwaukee, I like to think, was pretty good to you.
 You were the only player on the team to get his own specialized chant (Bill clap, clap, clapclap, HALL, Bill...) which is a feat that may never be duplicated since the majority of fans only seem capable of doing the "Let's Go Brewers" chant.
 (Seriously, we can't do any better than that?
 Are we that devoid of creativity?
 Any chance "Less filling!", "Tastes great!" can come back?)
 You had that one amazing season which was a total fluke, but you got paid for it anyways.
 As time went on you got progressively worse and despite maintaining your excellent defensive skill you slipped to the point that your contract was the only thing keeping you on the team.
 It was sad to see as you were one of my favorites, but if you're not hitting it doesn't matter how much people like you.
 That's just the way it is.
 I always knew you had the goods, but something just didn't work.
 Were you trying to hit 35 homeruns on every swing?
 Because that's not you.
 You are more like a 20 guy.
 I am convinced that season was the worst thing that ever happened to you.
-Continue reading »
+Read the rest of this entry »